BraedenWorcester/java-multithread-versus-singlethread-sort/README.md

 # Summary
-This is Java source code that measures the time it takes to bubble sort a randomly generated array with two threads, versus the time for a singular thread.
+This Java source code measures the time it takes to bubble sort a randomly generated array with two threads, versus the time for a singular thread.

 - In the case of two-thread-sorting, the array is split; each half handed to a dedicated thread for sorting.